-- Making $10 on an item that cost $9 would equal a 10 percent profit margin, resulting in an 11.1 percent profit
+- Making $10 on an item that cost $9 would equal a 10 percent profit percentage, resulting in an 11.1 percent profit

 - Making $10 on an item that cost $10 would equal a 0 percent profit percentage, resulting in a 0 percent profit.

 The profit margin of a company allows the financial health of the company to be measured.
 These percentages provide an estimate of profits for businesses to analyse and determine which items or services are making the most for the company.
 Company leaders can also determine which products or services are costing money because they are selling at a loss or with little to no margin of profit.